AryanRai/Comms/README.md

 #### 3. Aries UI (User Interface)

 -   **Configurable**:
-    Fully configurable UI, allowing users to subscribe to streams to access or modify values based on their setup.
+    Fully configurable dashboard grid UI, allowing users to subscribe to streams to access or modify values based on their setup.
 -   **Technologies**:
-    Built with Tailwind CSS and DaisyUI for a streamlined, responsive design.
+    Built with React Tailwind CSS and DaisyUI for a streamlined, responsive design.
 -   **Example Layouts**:
     [Gridstack Demo](https://gridstackjs.com/demo/float.html#) provides examples of the UI's dynamic grid capabilities.